Local Regulations

 City Requirements

-- Obtain a permit for appliance removal if specified by city ordinances.
+- Permitting: Obtain a permit for appliance removal if required by local ordinances.

 State Requirements